-The first session of the Encampment will be called to order at 10:00 o'clock Tucsday morning, August 20th, in the assembly room of the Cataract Hotel.
-The sessions of the Encampment will continue from day to day until all business shall have been transacted lished for convenient reference:
+The first session of the Encampment will be called to order at 10:00 o'clock Tuesday morning, August 20th, in the assembly room of the Cataract Hotel.
+The sessions of the Encampment will continue from day to day until all business shall have been transacted.